 When Louis misreads the map, Tim volunteers to go over the waterfall where he calls for help based on what the movie repeats continuously.
 It has a noticeably bad video effect of Tim in the waterfall but it’s just a few minutes and there were worst over the years.

 This film is inconsistent with how the characters are supposed to act like.
 Mark holds a gun at his fellow cub scouts for award money only to be immediately forgiven with cub scout honours.
-And the film is also repetitive with the same established information from the first half hour.
+And the film is also repetitive with the same established information from the first half-hour.
 It repeats how the Grunski’s were kicked out of the cub scouts, how Belz lost the knapsack and how their mothers found them and saved the day.
 It’s not annoying but it was very noticeable.
 As a kid, I never noticed it that much that anytime they mentioned it was obvious.
 It was almost like a marker to the story of where it was going.
 As an adult now watching this film, it looks repetitive and is still a well-told story with layers.
 At any age, I was able to follow the story and get the humour with the same reactions to their punchlines.

 The film did mediocre in the box office, mediocre with critics and some people might have forgotten about this flick which would be ashamed.
-The film opened the same weekend of a Rob Lowe film Illegally Yours around the same time his sandal might have overshadowed other film.
+The film opened the same weekend of a Rob Lowe film Illegally Yours around the same time his sandal might have overshadowed other films.

 It’s campy without being too 80’s.
 This could be because it takes place in the woods and they are not talking about modern 80’s technology or pop culture.
 The only time it seemed very ’80s would be the introduction of the Grunski’s wives.
 It’s a very simple film that’s nostalgic without feeling dated.

 Also, in many descriptions of this film it says that they are middle-aged men but they are mot middle-aged men if they are in their mid to late 30s.
-They would be just men just a little geeky.
+They would be just men who are just a little geeky.

 Duration: 86 minutes